 My March 10th post “We Can Dig It Or” really hit a nerve with my good friend in Warsaw.
 He was not happy with my comments, my philosophy nor my intent and decided to refute everything I said in order to display his prowess with words…a lot of words…confusing words.
 It’s called bullshit.
 You can read it by clicking here.

 The other day I received an email from Detecting 365, asking if I might be agreeable to an interview about my TH’ing experiences over the years.
-I was flattered that someone thought that much of me to ask and I agreed to do it.
+I was flattered that someone would ask and I agreed to do it.
 The questions asked were similiar to those I used way back when I was doing bio articles for Western & Eastern Treasures.
-Continue reading
+Continue reading →